 Lastly, QA specialists should also describe the expected results or intended outputs in a quality bug report.
 It is crucial to outline the outcome of the test as it will show the project requirements, which includes the user and client expectations.
 As such, quality assurance specialists should clearly state the things that happened during the testing and its results.

 Quality Assurance Specialists for Quality Bug Reports

 Help develop your software and applications with well-written and quality bug reports.
-Hire dedicated web quality assurance specialists to guarantee that your bug reports are crafted and delivered to you with the highest quality!
+Hire dedicated Web QA Testers to guarantee that your bug reports are crafted and delivered to you with the highest quality!